ariselab/rose6icse/submissions/available/deepinspect1/INSTALL.md

-# DeepInspect: Testing DNN Image Classifier for Confusion & Bias Errors  (ICSE'20)
+# Testing DNN Image Classifier for Confusion & Bias Errors  (ICSE'20)

+We proposed a testing approach to automatically detect class-based confusion and bias errors in DNN-driven image classification software.
+We implemented and evaluate DeepInspect, on several popular image classifiers and tasks with precision up to 100% (avg.
+72.6%)for confusion errors, and up to 84.3% (avg.
+66.8%) for bias errors.
+DeepInspect found hundreds of classification mistakes in widely-used models, many of which expose errors indicating confusion or bias.

-DeepInspect is a tool to test any DNN based image classifier and outputs potential confusion and bias errors.
+DeepInspect is a tool we design and implement to test both multi-label and single-label DNN based image classifier and output potential confusion and bias errors.
 Check out [DeepInspect website](https://github.com/ARiSE-Lab/DeepInspect) for more information details.
 A pre-print of the paper can be found at [ICSE20_DeepInspect.pdf](https://yuchi1989.github.io/papers/ICSE20_DeepInspect.pdf).

 ## Reproduce paper results